About the Australian Thalidomide Survivors Support Program

 To be eligible to access support from the program you must be registered in the program as an Australian thalidomide survivor.

-Registered thalidomide survivors are people who were recognised through either the:
+Registered thalidomide survivors are people who have been recognised through either: